Temperature In Odisha Dips To Below 15°C In 15 Places

-Bhubaneswar: The temperatures dipped below 15°C at 15 places in Odisha.
-Sonepur was the coldest at 7.6 °C.
+Bhubaneswar: The temperatures have dipped below 15°C at 15 places in Odisha.
+Phulbani was the coldest at 9.5°C on Tuesday night.

 The temperature is likely to fall by 3-4 °C at night in many places of the state during the next two days, informed the regional Met centre.